nchandhi/ncdatarepo1/documents/CopilotStudioDeployment.md

 15. This will then launch Microsoft Teams where you can ask questions from the custom AI agent and get answers.

+## Sample Questions
+1. Total number of customers
+2. Total number of orders in the last 6 months by region